Saturday, 20 March 2010

 Quotations and concepts

+In his later years, Dr. Deming taught many concepts, which he emphasized by key sayings or quotations that he repeated.
+A number of these quotes have been recorded.
 Some of the concepts might seem to be oxymorons or contradictory to each other; however, the student is given each concept to ponder its meaning in the whole system, over time.

 "There is no substitute for knowledge."
 This statement emphasizes the need to know more, about everything in the system.
-It is considered as a contrast to the old statement, "There is no substitute for hard work" by
+It is considered as a contrast to the old statement, "There is no substitute for hard work" by Thomas Alva Edison (1847–1931).
+Instead, a small amount of knowledge could save many hours of hard work.

 "The most important things cannot be measured."
 The issues that are most important, long term, cannot be measured in advance.
 However, they might be among the factors that an organization is measuring, just not understood as most important at the time.